kohana/unittest/README.markdown

 Step 0: Download this module!

-The following instructions will assume you've moved it to `modules/phpunit`, if you haven't then you should update all paths accordingly.

 To get it from git execute the following command in the root of your project:

 	$ git submodule add git://github.com/BMatt/kohana-phpunit.git modules/phpunit